jftuga/changecase/README.md

 # changecase
 * convert command line arguments to upper, lower or title case
 * return the combined length of all command-line arguments
+* check for string equality with optional case-insensitive matching

 ## Synopsis